Aimee Nezhukumatathil

 “Nezhukumatathil’s poems contain elegant twists of a very sharp knife.
 She writes about the natural world and how we live in it, filling each poem, each page with a true sense of wonder.”—Roxane Gay

 Born to a Filipino mother and Malayali Indian father, Aimee Nezhukumatathil (neh-ZOO / koo-mah / tah-TILL) is the author of four books of poetry: Oceanic (Copper Canyon 2018); Lucky Fish (2011), winner of the Hoffer Grand Prize for Prose and Independent Books; At the Drive-In Volcano (2007); and Miracle Fruit (2003), all from Tupelo Press.
 With Ross Gay, she co-authored Lace & Pyrite (Organic Weapon Arts, 2014), a chapbook of nature poems.
 She is also the author of the collection of nature essays, World of Wonders: In Praise of Fireflies, Whale Sharks, and Other Astonishments (Milkweed, 2020), which was Barnes and Nobles 2022 Book of the Year.
-Most recently, she authored her second essay collection, Bite by Bite: Nourishments and Jamborees (Ecco, 2024), which explores the way food and drink evokes our associations and remembrances – a subtext or layering, a flavor tinged with joy, shame, exuberance, grief, desire, or nostalgia.
+Most recently, she authored her second essay collection, Bite by Bite: Nourishments and Jamborees (Ecco, 2024), which was named a Barnes and Noble Best Book of 2024 and which explores the way food and drink evokes our associations and remembrances – a subtext or layering, a flavor tinged with joy, shame, exuberance, grief, desire, or nostalgia.

 Lucky Fish won the gold medal in Poetry for the Independent Publishers Book Awards and was featured in the New York Times and on the PBS NewsHour ArtsBeat.
 Poems from this collection were also awarded an NEA Fellowship in poetry, the Glenna Luschia Prize from Prairie Schooner, and the Angoff Award from The Literary Review for the best poems appearing that volume year.
 At the Drive-In Volcano was named winner of the Balcones Prize, which honors an outstanding collection published the previous year.
 Her first collection of poetry, Miracle Fruit, was selected by Gregory Orr for the Tupelo Press Prize and was the winner of ForeWord Magazine’s Book of the Year Award in poetry, the Global Filipino Literary Award.
 Other awards for her writing include the Pushcart Prize, a poetry fellowship to the Wisconsin Institute for Creative Writing, the Boatwright Prize from Shenandoah, and the Richard Hugo Prize from Poetry Northwest.